 By establishing a multidisciplinary quality structure, WVU Medicine Children’s Hospital reduced central line associated bloodstream infection rate by 86% and saved approximately $700,000.
 (2)

 Lack of communication and miscommunication can lead to adverse events and errors.
-(4) Safety Huddles provide opportunities for staff to communicate, identify safety concerns, develop action plans, and acknowledge successes.
+(4) Safety Huddles for a culture of safety provide opportunities for staff to communicate, identify safety concerns, develop action plans, and acknowledge successes.

 Safety huddles are routine, brief meetings comprised of multidisciplinary staff members shown to improve quality information sharing and accountability, and spark system-wide changes that promote safety.
 (4)